wtchen/datatools-ui/docs/dev/api_interaction.md

 ## Creating a new feed version
 There are multiple ways to create a feed version (uploading a GTFS zip file, triggering a fetch from a URL, publishing from the GTFS editor, etc.).
-However, the instructions that follow describe the simplest method: uploading a zip file directly.
+However, the instructions that follow describe the two simplest methods: 1) uploading a zip file directly and 2) fetching a zip file by URL.

 Each time a feed version is created, a series of standard steps are run on the
 GTFS: 1) loading the feed into the SQL database and 2) validating the feed.
 There is a simple way to monitor the progress of the tasks, described below.

+### GTFS retrieval methods
 ### Uploading a GTFS file
 Once a feed source has been created, a GTFS file can be uploaded as a new feed version.
 The following POST command should supply `feedSourceId` and optionally